igorasantos/Tec-Web-exercises/3/BD/courseware/A12/README.md

 FROM clientes CROSS JOIN filmes;
 ```
 ## p08
-_Matching the data to those used in the courseware_
+_Matching the data to those used in the courseware._
 ``` sql
 DELETE FROM compras;
 DELETE FROM sessao;